RamtinS/RamtinS/README.md

 I'm a passionate software engineering student with a strong interest in backend development and databases.
 Welcome to my GitHub profile, where I share my journey in the world of technology and software development.

-* 🔭 Studying Bachelor of Engineering in Computer Science at NTNU Trondheim.
+* 🔭 Studying master's in Computer Science at NTNU Trondheim.

 ## 🔧 Skills & Technologies
 - **Programming Languages**: Java, Python, TypeScript, Kotlin